-- be kept to a necessary minimum; - be positively stated, telling the learners what to do rather than what not to do; - actively encourage everyone involved to take part in their development; - have a clear rationale, made explicit to all; - be linked to the core values

-- be consistently applied and enforced; - promote the idea that every member of the school has responsibilities towards the whole
+- be kept to a necessary minimum; - be positively stated, telling the learners what to do rather than what not to do; - actively encourage everyone involved to take part in their development; - have a clear rationale, made explicit to all; - be linked to the core values - be consistently applied and enforced; - promote the idea that every member of the school has responsibilities towards the whole

-The revisiting of our Great Expectations of behaviour regularly is vital for them to remain important and relevant.
-This will be done via assemblies, class forums and discussions with groups e.g. school council and individuals.
+The regular revisiting of our Great Expectations of behaviour, alongside our transition routines, are vital in order for them to remain important and relevant.
+This will be done via assemblies, class forums, explicit class teaching and discussions with groups e.g. school council and individuals.